Amazon completed a 20-for-1 stock split on May 27, 2022.

 Amazon's (NASDAQ:AMZN) Net sales for FY 2021 increased 22% to $469.8 billion, compared with $386.1 billion in the previous year.
 Excluding the $3.8 billion favorable impact from y-o-y changes in foreign exchange rates throughout the year, net sales increased 21% compared to 2020.
 Operating income increased to $24.9 billion, compared with operating income of $22.9 billion in the previous year.
 Net income increased to $33.4 billion, or $64.81 per diluted share, compared with net income of $21.3 billion, or $41.83 per diluted share, in the previous year.

-In Q1 2022, the company posted total revenues of $116.4 billion, which is 7% more than the year-ago figure.
-It was driven by an 8% rise in North America sales, followed by a 37% jump in AWS sales.
-The growth was partially offset by a 6% drop in international sales.
+In Q3 2022, the company posted total revenues of $127.1 billion, which is 15% more than the year-ago figure.
+It was driven by a 20% rise in North America sales, followed by a 27% jump in AWS sales.

-Amazon's retail business has picked up as consumers prefer online contactless purchases over going to the store due to the Covid-19 pandemic.
-The company also has increased costs due to the pandemic as they make changes in processes and invest in equipment to make sure the employees stay healthy.
+Amazon's retail business picked up in 2020 and 2021, as consumers preferred online contactless purchases over going to the store due to the Covid-19 pandemic.
+The company also incurred costs due to the pandemic as they make changes in processes and invested in equipment to make sure the employees stay healthy.

 Below are key drivers of Amazon's value that present opportunities for upside or downside to the current Trefis price estimate for Amazon: